kxcrl/ravensaga/docs/adventure/turn_based.md

 If acting on any segment other than Dash, a character may also move a distance equal to their lowest movement speed as part of their action.

 **Using weaponry**
-Check [Accurate⟵Quick] to determine target number
+Check Accurate ± Defense to determine target number
-Reduce the target number by the defense value of any armor being worn by the defender
-Roll 1d20, add any amount below target to base damage, subtract any above
+Roll 1d20, add any amount below the target number to base damage, subtract any above

 **Moving in Range**
 If anything moves in range of a combatant, they can choose to make a free hasty attack, but they forfeit their next action if they do so.